-

 December is usually a slow month in the freelance world and in the book world, too.
 This year, I seem to have a lot going on with freelance editorial work (not complaining, this is nice!).
 Turns out I have some … Continue reading

-Here’s a quick link to an upcoming erotica promo that looks interesting–I know that at least two ebooks feature historical erotica, if that’s your thing (and it kind of is mine!). https://lyndabelle.com/2017/05/26/memorial-day-weekend-eroticaerotic-romance-deals-free-0-99-may-26-29/ Books are a mixture of free and 99 … Continue reading
+Here’s a quick link to an upcoming erotica promo that looks interesting–I know that at least two ebooks feature historical erotica, if that’s your thing (and it kind of is mine!).
+Memorial Day Weekend Erotica/Erotic Romance Deals FREE & $0.99 … Continue reading

 Review: Lust & Wonder, A Memoir by Augusten Burroughs